mlcheng/js-cache/README.md

 `key2` was promoted to the most recently used because, well, it _was_ most recently used. `key3` is next in line to be purged when needed.

 ## Real-world usage
-When performing any expensive task that produces the same result each time, it is a good idea to use a cache to store the results.
-For example, let's say you have a web application that needs to get points of interest for a certain location using an API.
+When performing any expensive task that produces the same result each time (or - it's OK to produce the same result), it is a good idea to use a cache to store the results.
+For example, let's say you have a web application that needs to get points of interest (POI) for a certain location using an API.
 Your web app probably sends API requests similar to

 ```javascript
 let location = 'Taipei, Taiwan';